-In 1971 a psychological experiment was carried out on college students at Stamford University by a team of researchers led by Philip Zimbardo.
+In 1971 Philip Zimbardo and his team of psychologists carried out an experiment on college students at Stamford University.
 The purpose of this infamous research was to explore the causes of conflict between guards and prisoners.
-The participants were randomly assigned these different roles.
-Much to everyone’s surprise, the guards and prisoners quickly adapted to their roles.
-Even though the guards knew they were being observed, their behaviour towards the prisoners became increasingly domineering, abusive and de-humanising.
-A number of prisoners, who were otherwise stable, suffered emotional breakdowns and the whole experiment was stopped after six days.
-The experiment demonstrated that normal human behaviour can change dramatically when people are given distinct roles with power and authority.
+The participants were randomly assigned these different roles and the guards were told to produce a set of rules for how they controlled the prisoners.
+Even though the guards knew they were being observed, their behaviour towards the prisoners became increasingly domineering, abusive, and dehumanizing.
+Several prisoners suffered emotional breakdowns and the whole experiment was stopped after six days.
+Although the ethical foundation and objectivity of the experiment have since been criticised, it did demonstrate that normal human behaviour can change dramatically when people are given distinct roles with power and authority over others.
 On the positive side, the experiment led to some improvements in how US prisons were managed.

 Share on Follow on